isemenkov/libpascurl/README.md

 ==========
 It is object pascal bindings and wrapper around [cURL library](https://curl.haxx.se/).

-Documentaion you can find at [wiki page](https://github.com/isemenkov/libpascurl/wiki).
+Documentation you can find at [wiki page](https://github.com/isemenkov/libpascurl/wiki).

 ### Bindings